 The RPD entry fee is structured to ensure accessing local tracks is extremely affordable for riders and families.
 MA annual Licence holders will pay the same riding fees as non-MA members but benefit from the cover provided under the MA Personal Accident (PA) scheme with their annual license.

+MA CEO, Peter Doyle, said he was excited to see this new initiative expanded nationally into the market and engage those riders and families who just want to have fun and enjoy recreational riding.
 “Ride Parks Australia is all about giving the social rider access to quality local facilities at an affordable price,” explained Doyle.
 “RPA is not based around the sporting side of the business and the restrictive rules and regulations that come with competition.
 These ride days are for families, friends and kids to enjoy social riding at venues that can cater for all levels of riders.”

 – You do not need a state issued motorcycle licence or MA Licence